 Access to Theatre participants explore all aspects of theatre over the course of their involvement: acting, directing, improvisation, choreography, music, costumes, props, set design, and more.
 In addition, Summer Institute participants create an entirely original show, where participants develop everything from the dialogue to the sets.

+The main focus of the after school program is performing arts exploration and experimentation.
 Guest artists from the community help youth participants throughout the program, serving as group leaders and mentors.
 Participants also meet in both large and small groups with the artistic director throughout the year, in order to receive more personal guidance and support.

 Access to Theatre collaborators include VSA Massachusetts: The State Organization on Arts and Disability, the Boston Center for the Arts, and ATT co-founder Until Tomorrow Productions.
 ATT is also supported in part by awards from the National Endowment for the Arts, the Massachusetts Cultural Council YouthReach Program, and the Boston Cultural Council (a local agency that is funded by the Massachusetts Cultural Council).
 These organizations are leaders in the arts and human service communities.